Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_sysops_associate.md

         * 1-35 days
         * cannot be disabled
         * point-in-time recovery in that timeframe
+        * restore to a new database cluster
     * `Manual DB Snapshots`
         * manually triggered by the user
         * retention of backup for as long as you want
+* **Aurora Backtracking**
+    * rewind the DB cluster back and forth in time (up to 72h)
+    * doesnt create a new DB cluster (in-place restore)
+    * supports Aurora MySQL only
 * **Aurora Database Cloning**
-    * create a new Aurora DB Cluster from an existing on
+    * create a new Aurora DB Cluster from an existing one
     * faster than snapshot & restore
     * uses `copy-on-write` protocol
         * initially new DB cluster uses same data volume as the original DB cluster